ArushC/broadcast/README.md

 2. Assuming the entire MCL library was installed in a folder called "mcl", place these folders in the following directory: /mcl/ffi/java

 3. Compile and run.
 Programs can be run individually.

+Note that the most recent versions of the schemes are in the folder "schemesRevised".
+The folders "schemes" and "runtimes" contain older versions with implementations errors.